Introduction to Altes Museum

 Altes Museum is open for visitors Monday - Sunday, between 10:00-18:00.

-History of Altes Museum
+History of The Altes Museum

-Unique features of Altes Museum
+Unique Features of The Altes Museum

 Located in Berlin, Germany